eed3si9n/herding-cats/docs/05/b.md

 4. `Pole(1, 4).some >>= {_.landLeft(-1)}` happens, resulting to `none[Pole]`.
 The difference is too great, and pole becomes off balance.
 5. `none[Pole] >>= {_.landRight(-2)}` results automatically to `none[Pole]`.

-In this chain of monadic functions, the effect from function is carried over to another.
+In this chain of monadic functions, the effect from one function is carried over to the next.

 #### Banana on wire